 To prepare this Greek green beans recipe (fasolakia giaxni), the onions are first sautéed, until tender and sweet and the beans are simmered in a tomato based sauce, until all the flavors mingle, and garnished with chopped parsley.

-This traditional Greek green beans recipe falls under the category of Greek dishes called “Ladera”, meaning Greek dishes prepared only with olive oil, with no addition of other fat.
+This traditional Greek green beans recipe falls under the category of Greek dishes called “Ladera” or lathera, meaning Greek dishes prepared only with olive oil, with no addition of other fat.
 So make sure to use some good quality extra virgin olive oil, which will give its own, unique taste to this dish!

 Enjoy this delicious traditional Greek green beans dish (fasolakia giaxni) as a hearty vegetarian meal or as a delicious side dish.
 Don’t forget to garnish with some salty, crumbled Greek feta cheese on top!